How to manage customer expectations

 Internal SLAs should be created internally making sure that your agents hit them.
 Set internal SLAs lower than an external one.
 This helps insure that your agents will hit the external SLA but also make sure that you exceed the expectations you have already given them.

-Detail what to expect next and when
+Control customer expectations by detailing what to expect next and when

 Managing macro expectations is a great step, but nailing expectations on the micro scale, that’s the money.
 Every communication to the customer needs an expectation on the next response and an expectation of the next steps involved.
 The worst thing to do is not communicate with the customer.